2010 Winter Paralympics closing ceremony: Handover to Sochi 2014

 The mayors of Vancouver and Whistler Gregor Robertson and Ken Melamed hand over the Paralympic flag to IPC President Sir Philip Craven who entrusts it to the Mayor of Sochi Anatoly Pakhomov.

 The Russian Domicolka choir then sings the Russian National Anthem.

 The handover performance features Russian sand artist Artur Kirillov making a sand drawing.
 A young girl in a wheelchair appearing to the right of the stage draws images in a book, as the sand drawing mirrors them, and five children of Russia's Domisolka children's choir start singing the tune of Tchaikovsky's The Nutcracker.
-Russian Paralympic swimming champion Olesya Vladykina and Figure Skating Olympic champion Ilya Kulik dance to the tune of Tchaikovsky's Waltz of the Snowflake.
+Russian Paralympic swimming champion Olesya Vladykina and Figure Skating Olympic champion Ilya Kulik dance to the tune of Tchaikovsky's Waltz of the Snowflakes.

 Russian-Georgian blind singer Diana Gurtskaya performs Sochi 2014's theme song while large balloons bearing the logo of Sochi 2014 and other iconic images of Russia are tossed to the audience.
 Vancouver actor/dancer, Valin Shinyei (age 8) passed the torch to a Russian counterpart.